CoinJackApp/CoinJack_CryptoScanner/README.md

+Version 0.2 is available!
+Bitcoin search is 250 times faster!
+(120 for free version) Ethereum search is 20 times faster!

 Any crypto wallet is basically just a combination of 12 or 24 words.
 The amount of combinations is so vast that to randomly generate the same word phrase twice is almost impossible.
 However, there's still a slim chance of creating a wallet that has already been created, used, and has funds on it.